bastianilso/studentretention/README.md

-# Student Retention
+# Student Analytics
-This is a user interface for student dropout prediction analytics written in Python using Django and DataTables.
+This is a user interface for student analytics written in Python using Django and DataTables.

 The project uses the following DataTables extensions and JS components:
 *  static/studentrisk/Buttons-1.5.2/